David A. Kenny

 Data Preparation

-Before beginning to estimate invariance models, it must be established that a model without any invariances (i.e., the same model in all groups, but parameters may vary called the configural model) is a reasonable model.
+Before beginning to estimate invariance models, it must be established that a model without any invariances (i.e., the same model in all groups, but parameters may vary) is a reasonable model.
+This model is called the configural model.
 The fit of this model equals the sum of the chi squares and the sum degrees of freedom across groups and that fit reveals the extent to which the underlying structure fits the data when no constraints across groups are added.
-Before we can decide that parameter estimates are the same, we must be sure that the model we are estimating is reasonable.
+Before we can decide that parameter estimates are the same, it must be established that the configural model is reasonable because all other models place constraints on that model.
 Once this is done, then that model can be used as a basis for comparison to test for invariance.
-In comparing models with large sample sizes, one often should use a measure of fit like the CFI or RMSEA index and not the chi square difference.
+In comparing models, one often should use a measure of fit like the Tucker-Lewis Index or RMSEA index and not the chi square difference.

-Always the first set of values to test for invariance are the factor loadings.
+Always the first set of values to test for invariance is the factor loadings.
 If the factor loadings are not invariant, then it makes no sense to test the equality of the paths because the units of measurement would differ across groups.
-So if the loadings do not vary, proceed to Model III.
+So if the loadings do not vary, proceed to the next step.

-If the loadings are different, the results very much depend on choice of the marker variable.
+If the loadings are different, the results may be more interpretable if a different marker variable is chosen.
 Consider for instance a case with four indicators in two groups, the loadings of 2nd through the 4th indicators are invariant.
-If the 1st indicator is used as the marker, it will appear that the other three loadings are changing across groups when in fact they are invariant.
+If the 1st indicator were used as the marker, it would appear that the other three loadings are changing across groups when in fact they are invariant.
 It can be advisable to change the marker variable to determine which loadings are invariant and which are not.
 One may find that some of the loadings are invariant and others are not; if one has an excess of indictors, one can drop from the model those loadings that differ.
+To make any claim of invariance, at least one free loading must be fixed to be the same across groups.

 Remaining Tests

-Regardless what has happened above, it is meaningful to test whether the error variances are the same in both groups.
+Regardless what has happened above, it is meaningful to test whether the error variances are the same in both groups, i.e., homogeneity of error variances.
 If the paths vary or if both the loadings and paths vary, such variation should be allowed for this model.

 If the error variances are invariant, we can test whether the error covariances are equal.
 In essence, this tests the equality of the error correlations.

-The next test is whether the factor variances are equal.
+The next test is whether the disturbance variances are equal.
 This test is meaningful only if the loadings are invariant.
-Even if the paths or the error variances vary, variation in the variance can still be allowed.
-We may wish to separate the test of variances and disturbances.
+Even if the paths or the error variances vary, variation in the variances can still be allowed.
+This analysis tests what is essentially the homogeneity of error variance assumption.

 Interpretation